 Sleep more comfortably under the stars with these high-quality sleeping pads

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 PUBLISHED ON October 15, 2019

-If you’re planning a camping trip, one of the best pieces of gear you won’t regret buying is a sleeping pad.
-While a sleeping bag may be padded, the comfort of a sleeping pad will provide you with a more enjoyable and restful night’s sleep.
+If you’re planning a camping trip, one of the best pieces of gear that you won’t regret buying is a sleeping pad.
+While a sleeping bag may be slightly padded, the comfort of a sleeping pad will provide you with an even more enjoyable and restful night’s sleep.
 It provides a raised cushion for you to lay a sleeping bag on.
-Here are the best sleeping pads on the market.
+Check out the best sleeping pads on the market.